Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 A local guy sitting no more than 3 feet from me, immediately starts up a hushed conversation.
 I remember this is another rule.
 Quiet is key.

 The onsen has 2 heated pools indoors.
 I decide to try both of them out for size.
-In this next pool, the water is so shallow.
-There is absolutely no hiding.
+In this next pool, the water is so shallow so there’s absolutely no hiding.

 After 10 minutes of soaking and another guy coming in to take part in the head to the ceiling routine, I’m ready to head outside for the outdoor pools.

 A deep and rounded wooden tub big enough for just one.
-This round tub has my name right on it.
+And this tub has my name right on it.
 This is where I finally close my eyes and drift off into the clouds.

-Unfortunately, too soon I realize that by being more comfortable here, I was kind of neglecting the whole point of the Onsen in Nara.
+Unfortunately, too soon I realize that by being more comfortable here, I was kind of neglecting the whole point of the onsen.
 To that end, I return to the main pool.
 It’s much busier now.

 The Take Home